oana-stefanescu/QA_pair_programming_exercise/app_description.md

 This service is used to create Impala / Hive query parts for a given time range.
-That is it can be used to create a query string to be used in the `WHERE` clause of a query to make use of the partitions for year, month, day and hour.
+It can be used to create a query string to be used in the `WHERE` clause of a query to make use of the partitions for year, month, day and hour.
 It can also add the correct `timestamp` range to the query.